-We are party to a strategic research collaboration and license agreement with Juno Therapeutics, Inc., or Juno, for the identification and application of small molecule modulators for programming the therapeutic properties of genetically-engineered chimeric antigen receptor (CAR) and T cell receptor (TCR) based cellular immunotherapies directed against certain targets designated by Juno.
+We are party to a strategic research collaboration and license agreement with Juno Therapeutics, Inc., or Juno, for the identification and application of small molecule modulators for programming the therapeutic properties of genetically-engineered chimeric antigen receptor (CAR) and T-cell receptor (TCR) based cellular immunotherapies directed against certain targets designated by Juno.
 Under the agreement, Juno has agreed to fund our collaboration research activities for an initial research term ending in May 2019, subject to a two-year extension under certain circumstances, and we are eligible to receive target selection fees and clinical, regulatory, and commercial milestones, as well as royalties on sales, should any products using our modulators be developed and commercialized.
 Our collaboration with Juno may be terminated, or may not be successful, due to a number of factors.
 For example, we may be unable to identify small molecule modulators that are effective in modulators that are identified through the collaboration.
-If the collaboration is unsuccessful for the search program funding, target selection fees, milestone payments or royalties under the agreement.
+If the collaboration is unsuccessful for these or other reasons, or is otherwise terminated for any reason, we may not receive all or any of the research program funding, target selection fees, milestone payments or royalties under the agreement.
 Any of the foregoing could result in a material adverse effect on our business, results of operations and prospects and would likely cause our stock price to decline.

-In addition, during the term of our research activities under the agreement, we have agreed to collaborate exclusively with Juno on the research and development of small molecule modulators with respect to T cells that have been genetically-engineered to express chimeric antigen receptors or T cell receptors against certain targets designated by Juno.
-Furthermore, during the term of the agreement, we will be unable to conduct, or enable third parties to conduct, research, development and commercialization activities using small molecule modulators to program T cell product candidates that have been genetically-engineered to express chimeric antigen receptors or T cell receptors directed against certain targets selected by Juno.
+In addition, during the term of our research activities under the agreement, we have agreed to collaborate exclusively with Juno on the research and development of small molecule modulators with respect to T cells that have been genetically-engineered to express chimeric antigen receptors or T-cell receptors against certain targets designated by Juno.
+Furthermore, during the term of the agreement, we will be unable to conduct, or enable third parties to conduct, research, development and commercialization activities using small molecule modulators to program T-cell product candidates that have been genetically-engineered to express chimeric antigen receptors or T-cell receptors directed against certain targets selected by Juno.
 These restrictions may prevent us from exploiting our small molecule modulators or impair our ability to pursue research, development and commercialization opportunities that we would otherwise deem to be beneficial to our business.